dhirajpant/Dharohar/README.md

 ## Usage

-Dharohar(धरोहर) is hosted using Streamlit.
+Dharohar(धरोहर) is currently hosted using Streamlit.
 You can access the application at [dharohar.streamlit.app](https://dharohar.streamlit.app).

 ## Contributing